seandatasci/JustinGoheen/README.md

 ---
 ## Books

-The following is the collection of books used in the repos:
+The following is the collection of books used or referenced in the repos; each was a required or supplemental text in my graduate program in AI/ML:

 | Title                         |
 |-------------------------------|